picolibc/picolibc/README.md

 Picolibc source comes from a variety of places and has a huge variety of copyright holders and license texts.
-The bulk of the code is covered by BSD-like licenses, either two or three clause, all of which are GPLv2+ compatible.
-Some of the code is covered by a GPL varient, but that code is only used on Linux platforms
+The bulk of the code is covered by BSD-like licenses, either two or three clause.
+There are source files included in

 ## Documentation